Mastering Public Health: A Guide to Choosing the Best MPH Programs in Ohio

 There are many other MPH programs in Ohio that have hybrid or online options.
 As we have experienced over the past few years especially, the rise of hybrid and online learning has increased5.
 There are many pros and cons to consider for hybrid learning: they are advantageous for individuals that are working full or part-time, have families, or want to spend some time away from campus.
 However, virtual learning can pose challenges, as it may be difficult to fully engage and feel supported by your cohort, network, and establish meaningful connections in the field.

 The access to university resources and practical, hands-on experience are more difficult to achieve in an online environment.
-If you are looking to complete all or part of your MPH degree online, we recommend considering the following tips.
+If you are looking to complete all or part of your MPH degree online, consider the following tips.

 Profiling 10 Leading MPH Programs in Ohio